 About Waterloo Area Municipal Ombuds Office

-The Region of Waterloo, together with the Townships of Woolwich and Wilmot and the Cities of Waterloo and Cambridge, have, together, contracted with Agree Incorporated to provide Ombuds services to their respective municipalities.
+The Region of Waterloo, together with the Townships of Woolwich and Wilmot and the City of Waterloo, have, together, contracted with Agree Incorporated to provide Ombuds services to their respective municipalities.

 Waterloo Area Municipal Ombuds Office reviews complaints brought by inquirers of participating regions, cities or towns after they have exhausted the region, city or town’s internal complaint system and are not satisfied with the outcome.
 If a complaint falls within Waterloo Area Municipal Ombuds Office’s mandate and a full investigation is warranted, an investigation is undertaken by one of Waterloo Area Municipal Ombuds Office’s experienced investigators.
 Upon the conclusion of an investigation, an investigator may make non-binding recommendations to the region, city or town and inquirer.